Teradata/developer-resources/docs/fabric/in-db-functions.md

 Pivots the data, that is, changes the data from sparse to dense format.

 [TD_PolynomialFeaturesFit](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/_K1ekns0IDbGDTM1HQxspA)<br/>
 Stores all the specified values in the argument in a tabular format.
+These arguments include the target columns and the degree of polynomial combinations to generate in the transformation function.

 [TD_PolynomialFeaturesTransform](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/1OQ4eudbSSDT1erG0Y_s0g)<br/>
 Extracts values of arguments from the output of the TD_PolynomialFeaturesFit function and generates a feature matrix of all polynomial combinations of the features.

 [TD_RandomProjectionFit](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/0AXI82g0cy6L0rznmznOAg)<br/>
+Reduces the dimensionality of the dataset while maintaining a maximum distortion value.
 Returns a random projection matrix based on the specified arguments.

 [TD_RandomProjectionMinComponents](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/xbK4DmHKMiWOnzl6dsdVYw)<br/>
 Calculates the minimum number of components required for applying RandomProjection on the given dataset for the specified epsilon(distortion) parameter value.